Nelarius/playground/README.md

 Here is a list of functions and variables available for use in the script component.

+## Using invaldiated entities

+It will not crash the program, but a warning will be logged.

 ## TODO
 * Write tests for Bundle
 * Implement specular shaders